priyankpat/hosts-automta/README.md

 3. Run the script for following use case:
 - To install the host file for the first time, run `install.sh`
 - To update the host file, run `updater.sh`.
-NOTE: only run this if you already ran `install.bat`
+NOTE: only run this if you already ran `install.sh`
 - To uninstall the host file, run `uninstaller.sh`

 ### For Windows